Electrostasy/dots/README.md

 ## phobos

-The host [phobos] is a Raspberry Pi 4 Model B, currently unused.
+The host [phobos] is a Raspberry Pi 4 Model B, used to host the dendrite Matrix homeserver and the headscale coordination server for Tailscale VPN to link my devices together.

 [phobos]: ./hosts/phobos/default.nix